“What a day! I’m exhausted. Let’s just stay home and relax,” Janet said. She sat on the floor with her back against my bed while I painted my nails.

 “I didn’t talk to him.
 I went to answer the other lines.
 I just told you that so you wouldn’t hang up,” he explained.

 “Oh really?”
 I motioned to Janet to listen to him.
 I pressed the mute button and told her I thought he was flirting.
 She sat next to me to listen better.
+Janet helped me understand guys.
+They were a puzzle.

 “Yeah,” he said, “you sound real cute.
 Are you?”

 “No!
 I’m the ugliest thing in the whole world!
 Of course I’m cute,” I flirted back and why not?
 I was flirting since the start of summer with all different guys so why not the radio man?
+What could go wrong?

 He laughed and we continued to talk for twenty minutes.
 Janet got her towel and went to take a shower but before she left she gave me the OK signal with her thumb up.